dib-lab/dibsi/getting-involved.md

 * Lead instructors and workshop leaders will receive an honorarium, funds and employment status permitting.

-* Learning by teaching!
+* You can learn by teaching!

-* Networking with instructors and students, and maybe finding that next job (or job candidate).
+* There will be lots of networking with instructors and students, and maybe you'll find that next job (or job candidate).

-* We can arrange a day or two off to explore Northern California (see [Venue](VENUE.html)).
+* We can arrange a day or two off for you to explore Northern California, which is (a) really pretty and (b) mostly within day-trip range (see [Venue](VENUE.html)).

 ## What experience should I have?

-As our workshops are "Carpentry style", we strongly prefer to recruit badged Software and Data Carpentry instructors for all roles.
+As our workshops are "Carpentry style", we will strongly prefer badged Software and Data Carpentry instructors for all roles.

 Lead instructors should have some significant genomics or bioinformatics